 The Basic Aim And Rules Of Playing The Kubb Game

 The game’s purpose is to knock over the King, but you can only knock over the King when you have knocked over all the Kubbs or sticks your opponent has with a baton.
-If you happen to knock down the King accidentally, you have lost the game.
+If you accidentally knock down the King, you have lost the game.